axismaps/axis-jekyll/_projects/exploration.md

 2. Reduced data collection time by reusing location and commander data in separate tables
 3. Gave the flexibility to override names and position of specific locations as ports changed over time

 The map displays the voyages on an interactive globe that rotates on 2 axes.
 Beyond its novelty, the globe is an optimum display for a dataset that covers virtually every degree of longitude and latitude.
 It is particularly useful for Arctic and Antarctic expeditions that would be highly distorted on traditional rectangular maps.
 The disadvantage of the orthographic projection (globe) is it can only display half of the world at once, making it impossible to view entire trans-Pacific or circumnavigation voyages.
 To remedy this, we included a single-voyage view that displays one voyage on a Robinson projection.
-The map uses Natural Earth Vector bathymetry data to give the map some texture and context without the need for heavy raster tiles.
+The map uses Natural Earth Vector bathymetry data to give it some texture and context without the need for heavy raster tiles.

 The entire project was built using D3.
 D3 transitions were particularly useful in animating the globe to follow the path of the voyage as well as transitioning from the globe view to the rectangular single voyage view.
 The data is pre-processed using a command-line utility built with Turf.js and our own Bézier curve generating script.
 The utility allows the user to specify the tension of each curve and provides extensive error reporting.
 It switches between drawing Bézier curves and geodesic curves based on the latitude of the voyage leg.